Alex Eric Hernandez

 Biography

-Alex Eric Hernandez is an Associate Professor in the Department of English where he specializes in 18th-century literature and culture and serves as Associate Chair, Director of Undergraduate Studies.
+Alex Eric Hernandez is Principal of Victoria College and Associate Professor in the Department of English, where he specializes in 18th-century literature and culture.
 His scholarship aims at an interdisciplinary approach to the period, balancing an attention to historical detail alongside theoretical frames that privilege reparation, description and anthropological curiosity.

-A former fellow with the Social Sciences Research Council, the Lewis Walpole Library and the Clark Library, for the past several years he has led an interdisciplinary working group on the theme of Postsecular or Postcritique?: New Approaches to Reading Religion which began as a working group funded through the Jackman Humanities Institute.
+A former fellow with the Social Sciences Research Council, the Lewis Walpole Library and the Clark Library, he led an interdisciplinary working group on the theme of Postsecular or Postcritique?: New Approaches to Reading Religion for several years, which began as a working group funded through the Jackman Humanities Institute.

 In 2021, he was awarded the Faculty of Arts & Science Outstanding Teaching Award.